Certificate in Other-Centred Environmentally Based Therapies

 I also have a lovely memory of the final evening, we created a ceremony.
 I was asked to lead this ceremony, which felt like an honour.
 In the evening we took a lit candle from the shrine room, and then walked, quietly and meditatively, to a bonfire site that had become important to the group.
 I talked about the symbolism of fire and lit the bonfire from the burning candle.
 We sat an watched the fire into the night, sometimes chanting, other times quietly.
 Each in our own thought process, and in our own relationship to the natural world, but also together.

-** Accommodation costs for weekends at The Buddhist House:
+** Accommodation costs for weekends at The Buddhist House including all meals:

-Basic (bring a sleeping bag) £20 per weekend
+- Basic (bring own linen/sleeping bag and towel) £20 per weekend